This is our detailed gay guide to Georgia (the country) to inspire and help you plan a fabulous visit to this underrated country!

 What we found from our experience in Georgia is a clear generational divide in opinion across Georgian society.
 On the one side, the older members of the LGBTQ community were more conservative and repressed about their sexuality, largely because they grew up in a time when homosexuality was not only a huge taboo but was a criminal offense in Georgia (ie before 2000).
 On the other side is a more progressive, forward-thinking, and very liberal-minded generation of millennials who are more internet savvy and aware of LGBTQ issues, who couldn't give two hoots if Seb and I kissed in front of them or not.

-The more Georgia embraces and moves towards the EU and European values, the more progressive the country has become in relation to LGBTQ rights… after all, Tbilisi has the largest gay club in the Caucasus which is on the front lines of the debate.
+The more Georgia embraces and moves towards the EU and European values, the more progressive the country has become with LGBTQ rights… after all, Tbilisi has the largest gay club in the Caucasus which is on the front lines of the debate.
+However, after passing the anti-LGBTQ+ law in October 2024, Georgia has gone further into Russia's arms, away from the EU.

-Despite everything, please remember Georgia is still an ex-Soviet, highly conservative, and super religious country.
-Homophobia is very much prevalent here, so do please take care!
+Despite everything, please remember Georgia is still an ex-Soviet, highly conservative, and super-religious country.
+Homophobia is very much prevalent here, so please take care!

 To learn more about the struggles faced by the LGBTQ community of modern-day Georgia, check out the award-winning LGBTQ Swedish/Georgian movie, “And Then We Danced”: